 Lion’s Farm Services Team will continue to work closely with all of our farmers in drought-affected regions to monitor conditions and do what it can to assist further.

-Funds raised via the 10c per litre increase in wholesale pricing for Dairy Farmers and Pura white milk will be paid each month to Lion’s participating dairy suppliers in the impacted regions of NSW, Northern Victoria and South East Queensland as a special line item called Lion Drought Assistance.
+Funds raised via the 10 cent per litre increase in wholesale pricing for Dairy Farmers and Pura white milk will be paid each month to Lion’s participating dairy suppliers in the impacted regions of New South Wales, Northern Victoria and South East Queensland as a special line item called Lion Drought Assistance.

-A committee will oversee the payments process and provide appropriate independence and transparency.
-The Committee will comprise a management representative from the DFMC, a Lion direct dairy farmer and Murray Jeffrey, Lion Agricultural Procurement Director.
+A committee will oversee the payment process and provide appropriate independence and transparency.
+The Committee will comprise a management representative from the DFMC, a Lion direct dairy farmer and Murray Jeffrey, Lion’s Agricultural Procurement Director.
 The committee will meet regularly to oversee the scheme’s implementation and to ensure the timely delivery of funds to our drought-impacted farmers.